AbdelkrimCode/AbdelkrimCode/README.md

 ## About Me

-I'm an undergraduate student in **Applied Mathematics and Artificial Intelligence** at PSL-Dauphine University, Paris.
+I'm an undergraduate student in **Applied Mathematics and Artificial Intelligence** at PSL-Dauphine University, Tunis.
 My work sits at the crossroads of financial mathematics, statistical modeling, and machine learning.

 I'm currently building a foundation in:
 - **Quantitative finance** — pricing, risk modeling, portfolio theory